 Prior to her legal career, Ms. Basner was an accomplished lacrosse player.
 She was captain of the 1998-1999 Division 1 Duke University Women’s team who competed in the NCAA Final Four, and has maintained her involvement in the sport through coaching and playing on club teams in Washington D.C., Philadelphia, San Francisco and Napa.
 She currently serves as a volunteer coach for both youth soccer and lacrosse clubs in Marin County, California.

-(UPCOMING) “Membership Has Its Privileges: Evolving Defenses for Lawyers,” Legal Malpractice and Risk Management (LMRM) Conference, Chicago, Illinois, March 6, 2019 from 1:30-2:25pm CST
+“Membership Has Its Privileges: Evolving Defenses for Lawyers,” Legal Malpractice and Risk Management (LMRM) Conference, Chicago, Illinois, March 6, 2019

-(UPCOMING) “Evolving Legal Ethics: Portable Devices, the Cloud, and Social Media,” PLI TechLaw Institute 2019: The Digital Evolution, San Francisco, California, March 4, 2019 from 4-5pm PST
+“Evolving Legal Ethics: Portable Devices, the Cloud, and Social Media,” PLI TechLaw Institute 2019: The Digital Evolution, San Francisco, California, March 4, 2019

 “The Top 10 Ethics Rule Changes That May Affect Your Practice,” BASF MCLE, San Francisco, California, November 8, 2018